Mattlister/FilmDBMain/README.md

 ### Colours

 * For the most part, the images used create the colour scheme themsleves.
-A bold image was chosen to add a poster effect.
+A bold image was chosen to add a poster effect, like a movie poster.
 Then, I chose a colour scheme that would sit well on top of the images and so a white font used for all the wording.
-A Red and Black gradient used as the main header of the website.
+A Red and Black gradient used as the main header of the website finished off the design.